Canada’s Express Entry to resume in July 2022, and more immigration updates

 Canada will soon begin draws for Federal Skilled Worker Program (FSWP), Federal Skilled Trades Program (FSTP) and Canadian Experience Class (CEC) under the sought-after Express Entry immigration program.
-The announcement by Immigration Refugees and Citizenship Canada (IRCC) that Express Entry will resume in early July of 2022 was accompanied by other critical updates pertaining to Post-Graduation Work Permit (PGWP) holders, foreign nationals, and more.
+The announcement by Immigration Refugees and Citizenship Canada (IRCC) that Canada’s Express Entry program will resume in early July of 2022 was accompanied by other critical updates pertaining to Post-Graduation Work Permit (PGWP) holders, foreign nationals, and more.

 Here are the latest announcements made by Immigration Minister Sean Fraser, who highlighted that the steps taken by the government would address the issue of labour shortage in the Canadian workforce.

-Express Entry to resume in July 2022
+Canada’s Express Entry Program to resume in July 2022

 Express Entry candidates under the Federal Skilled Worker Program, Federal Skilled Trades Program and Canadian Experience Class will start getting invitations to apply for permanent residence by early July.
 The processing time for the majority of the new applications will continue to be six months.

 The pandemic had led to a huge backlog of express entry applications, and to tackle the issue, new applications under the FSWP, FSTP and CEC categories had been paused.
 In September 2021, 111,900 applicants were stuck in the Express Entry pool.
 The number, however, reduced to 48,000 in March 2022.

 Chance to extend Post Graduation Work Permit into Open Work Permit